Proximal Diffusion Neural Sampler: Related Works

 \subsection{Discrete Diffusion Samplers}

 The study of neural samplers for continuous distributions has greatly inspired the construction of similar model structures and algorithms for discrete distributions. \citet{holderrieth2025leaps} proposed LEAPS that leverages the discrete version of Jarzynski equality and learns the transport via a locally equivariant network, and \citet{ou2025discrete} follows this line of study and proposed discrete neural flow samplers (DNFS) with a different loss formulation.
 The work \citet{zhu2025mdns} solved the sampling problem through the SOC perspective similar to \citet{zhang2022path}, and proposed samplers based on masked and uniform discrete diffusion.
 There is also a line of research that leverages discrete diffusion for solving combinatorial optimization problems via sampling, e.g., \citet{sanokowski2024a,sanokowski2025scalable}.
+More recently, \citet{so2026discrete,guo2026discrete} generalized the adjoint sampler \citep{havens2025adjoint} to discrete state spaces and build samplers trained from discrete versions of adjoint matching.